De-boarding the hype train 😌

 ..or as some people would call it - embracing JOMO!

 This is a random rant plus musings post.
-The idea is to start writing regularly and this one is just a brain-dump of disconnected thoughts going on in my mind for sometime
+The idea is to articulate myself by writing regularly

 Podcasters throwing shallow content when all they are trying to do is increase their premium subscriptions and book sales